Rush Limbaugh here on the cutting edge of societal evolution, your bulwark.

 And as usual, half my brain tied behind my back just to make it fair.

-Here's the phone number if you want to be on the program, the telephone number 800 282.
+If you want to be on the program, the telephone number 800-282-2882.

-You know, I don't know if this stuff does any good.
+You know, I don't know if this stuff does any good, but I want to go back.

-And they uh they've totally agreed now to reopen the government, give Obama a trillion dollars in effect of uh of new debt, the debt limit raised a trillion dollars.
+We've just had a total cave by the Republican Party, and they've totally agreed now to reopen the government, give Obama a trillion dollars in effect of new debt, the debt limit raised, a trillion dollars.

 They got nothing for it.

-I mean, literally nothing in two weeks, and they got nothing for this.
+At two weeks, and they got nothing for this.

-And things are never ever as bad.
+And things are never, ever as bad.

-I mean, they are bad for the Republican Party today, but they only have themselves to blame for this.
+I mean, they are bad for the Republican Party today, but they only have themselves to blame for this, except they don't, no, they're blaming Ted Cruz and the Tea Party and conservatives and conservatism.

-Would you play the Dingy Harry soundbite we just played right before the hour ended?
+Would you play the dingy Harry soundbite we just played right before the hour ended?

 Let me know when you've got it.